UNINETTSigma2/documentation/software/application_guides/vasp.md

 - `Adaptions to source code` determines if there has been adaptions to the source code, e.g. restrictions in the ionic motions.
 For instance for `nor_x` the ionic motion/relaxation along the `x` (`x`, `y` and `z` is the unit cell axis supplied to VASP) direction.
 It does not have any version following its label.
 - `VASP flavor` determines the VASP flavor, e.g. `std` for the standard flavor (`-DNGZhalf` added to `FPP`), `gam` for the gamma flavor (`-DNGZhalf -DwNGZhalf` added to `FPP`) and `ncl` for the non-collinear flavor.
 As for the adaptions, no version is following these labels.

-for the example `5.4.4-intel-2019a-beef-0.1.1-nor_x-gam`.
+i.e. for the example module `5.4.4-intel-2019a-beef-0.1.1-nor_x-gam`.

 ### Further notes about the additional packages and how the modules have been constructed

 Since `sol`, `beef` and `wannier90` does not modify the run-time behavior in any way (you have to enable special flags to enable its functionality, please consult the respective documentations), they are included for all the versions. `vtst` do however modify the original behavior of VASP for some cases and is thus included as a separate additional package.

-The VTST scripts are available if you load a module with `vtst` and can be found in `$EBROOTVASP/vtst` after loading the module VASP module containing `vtst`.
+The VTST scripts are available if you load a module with `vtst` and can be found in `$EBROOTVASP/vtst` after loading the VASP module containing `vtst`.

 The `bee` executable from the BEEF library can be found in `$EBROOTBEEF/bin/bee`.